For a free, no obligation conversation with a solicitor contact us.

 Often, our team of restrictive covenant solicitors hear the common misconception that restrictive covenants are generally unenforceable.
 As set out above, it depends on the context.
 Whilst it might be true of some clear cases, in practice we find that many situations are much more finely balanced, so it is nearly always wrong to assume that there is nothing to worry about if you renege on your agreement.

-It’s important to consult an experienced specialist when you are preparing post-termination restrictions or considering how best to react when they are breached by former employees.
+It’s important to consult a specialist experienced in dealing with restrictive covenant law when you are preparing post-termination restrictions or considering how best to react when they are breached by former employees.
 Likewise, for the individual, expert advice can be invaluable when planning a move to a competitor business.

-At Waterfront our team of restrictive covenant solicitors have more than 20 years’ experience advising on all aspects of the protection of confidential information and the law of post-termination restrictions.
+At Waterfront our team of restrictive covenant solicitors have more than 20 years’ experience advising on all aspects of the protection of confidential information and restrictive covenant law.

 What is a reasonable restriction?